Did you know that even though 71 percent of the earth is covered in water only about 0.3 percent can be used by humans?

 What Are the Signs of a Leak?

-Repairing a water well casing should follow as soon as possible after you notice the leak.
+Repairing a water well casing should follow as soon as possible if you suspect a leak.

 How to Repair a Water Well Casing